 How does LC work?

-Any baseband electrical signal that is supplied to a light-emitting diode (LD) generates a light output with intensity proportional to the amplitude of the electrical signal.
+Any baseband electrical signal that is supplied to a light-emitting or laser diode (LED/LD) generates a light output with power proportional to the amplitude of the electrical signal.
 As a diode only works for positive current/voltage, the electrical signal needs to be positive only.
 Bipolar communication signals are typically realized around a positive bias (operating) point for which the LED/LD is active and has a linear input-output characteristic.
-The relationship between voltage and current is somewhat linear, but the current-to-light relationship of the device is typically more linear.
-As a result, the information is typically encoded into the current of the electrical signal used to drive the LED/LD.
-The LED/LD diode effectively serves the purpose of an upconverter that generates light-frequency waves with intensity proportional to the electrical current that flows through the device.
-The spectrum of the electromagnetic radiation is not correlated with the information signal and is dependent on the material/physical implementation of the LED/LD.
+The relationship between voltage and current is nonlinear, but the current-to-power relationship is rather linear, but only for positive drive currents.
+Note that temporary zero-crossing towards negative drive currents is inevitably clipped and cause severe waveform distortion.
+As a result, the information is typically encoded into a positive current of the electrical signal used to drive the LED/LD.
+The LED/LD effectively serves the purpose of an upconverter in RF that generates light-frequency waves with intensity proportional to the electrical current that flows through the device.
+The spectrum of the electromagnetic radiation is not noticeably correlated with the information signal and is dependent on the material/physical implementation of the LED/LD.
 For LEDs, this spectrum is typically very wide, while for LDs it is typically much narrower, yet still quite wider than the bandwidth of the baseband information signal itself.
 [1,2]

 Any light that is incident on a photodetector such as a photodiode leads to current flowing through the device, which is proportional to the light intensity.
 As a result, a photodiode converts light variations into current variations or a light information signal into a current information signal.
-The current information signal is then treated as any other electrical baseband information signal in a communication system.
+The conversion from power to photocurrent is linear.
+The current information signal conveyed via the light from the transmitter to the receiver is then treated as any other electrical baseband information signal in a communication system.
+But it is real-valued and has non-negative amplitude.
 [1,2]

 How does LC work in a bright room with sunlight?

 The information signal is encoded in the light intensity variations.
 For high speed communication, these intensity variations are quite fast as the bandwidth of the information signal is in the order of tens to hundreds of MHz.
 Variations in sunlight and ambient light from light sources are quite constant relative to the light used for communication.
-As a result, they lead to low-frequency signal interference that is easily avoided/filtered out.
+As a result, they lead to zero or low-frequency signal interference that is easily avoided/filtered out.
 This is especially easy when an OFDM based communication protocol is used.

-The only possible detrimental effects due to ambient light can occur when the ambient light is strong enough to saturate the receiver.
+A first possible distortion effect due to ambient light can occur when the ambient light is strong enough to saturate the receiver.
 This is very hard to achieve in practice for any reasonable communication scenario.
-Further issue caused by background light is additional shot noise (modelled as Gaussian noise) in the receiver circuitry.
-In typical short-distance scenarios, this noise component is not strong enough to significantly compromise the system performance.
-A typical communication system can function even under very high sunlight illumination levels.
+Further issue caused by background light is additional shot noise (modelled as Gaussian noise) in the photodiode.
+Shot noise is related to the quantum nature of photons arriving randomly at the receiver over time.
+Usually, the corresponding fluctuation is much smaller than the signal, and the shot noise is only significant in bright sun or ambient light conditions.
+In typical short-distance scenarios, the shot noise is not strong enough to compromise the system performance.
+A typical light communication system can function even at high indirect sunlight illumination levels.
 [1,11]

 How does LC work when you turn off the lights?